afiore/website/blog/2020-11-02-acls-in-tapir.md

 ```

 Here we just setup the boilerplate needed to run some HTTP request through our web service:
-We initialise a store and the AclRoutes, and then we compose the two routes
+We initialise a store and the `AclRoutes`, and then we compose the two routes
 above into a single http service which will fallback to a 404 response should it fail to match
 the incoming request.
 With some help from the http4s DSL, we can now fire a few requests
 at our endpoints!